pennersr/django-allauth/README.rst

   A string pointing to a custom form class
   (e.g. 'myapp.forms.SignupForm') that is used during signup to ask the user for additional input (e.g. newsletter signup, birth date).
-This class should implement a 'save' method, accepting the newly signed up user as its only parameter.
+This class should implement a `def save(self, request, user)` method, where user represents the newly signed up user.

 ACCOUNT_SIGNUP_PASSWORD_VERIFICATION (=True)
   When signing up, let the user type in his password twice to avoid typ-o's.